StevenSamu/CSR_Optimization/README.md

 # CSR_Optimization

-This is a repository used to track and build an optimized imeplementation of a CSR (compressed sparse row) sparse matrix-vector multiplication system that utilizes multi-threading, vectorization and other performance engineering techniques.
+This is a repository used to track and build an optimized implementation of a CSR (compressed sparse row) sparse matrix-vector multiplication system that utilizes multi-threading, vectorization and other performance engineering techniques.

 Performance Engineering Techniques:

-Mulit-Threading
+Multi-Threading
 - Utilize Multi-Threading to allow fast processing of individual rows in the sparse matrix.
 This will save significant compute time.
-Utilizing a sempahor/mutex based system (TBD), I will incorperate a way for processes to aknowledge if there is avaiable threads to work with.
+Utilizing a semaphore/mutex based system (TBD), I will incorporate a way for processes to acknowledge if there are available threads to work with.

-- Initally, I went to use the standard thread library availible in C++, but with research I found evidence that implementing OpenMP instead would provide better performance as it is more geared towards large batch parallelization, which is exactly what I am implementing.
+- Initially, I wanted to use the standard thread library available in C++, but with research I found evidence that implementing OpenMP instead would provide better performance as it is more geared towards large batch parallelization, which is exactly what I am implementing.
 Doing this brought runtime down for a 494x494 matrix from 0.0013488 microseconds to 1.44e-05 microseconds, which is significant.

 Vectorization (SIMD)
-- Utilized SIMD (Single Instreuction, Multiple Data) to perform the multiplication and addition of the SPMV elements efficiently, removing the need for scalar processing.
-This allow for higher throughput.
-This puts the time complexity of solving a row from O(non_zero_row_elements) to O(non_zero_row_elements/SIMD_size) and in our case SIMD_size would be 4, as this is the max amount of double values that the 256 bit AVX2 can operate with at once.
+- Utilized SIMD (Single Instruction, Multiple Data) to perform the multiplication and addition of the SPMV elements efficiently, removing the need for scalar processing.
+This allows for higher throughput.
+This reduces the time complexity of solving a row from O(non_zero_row_elements) to O(non_zero_row_elements/SIMD_size) and in our case SIMD_size would be 4, as this is the max amount of double values that the 256-bit AVX2 can operate with at once.

 SSS Format for Symmetric Matrices
-- Doing reasearch into the topic, for symtetric Matrices, it doesnt make sense to use CSR formatting.
-The CSR format stores up to half of redunant data for Symm. matrix's thus needing to use specialized formats.
+- Doing research into the topic, for symmetric matrices, it doesn't make sense to use CSR formatting.
+The CSR format stores up to half of redundant data for symmetric matrices, thus needing to use specialized formats.
 This is where SSS comes in.
 I plan to use SSS formatting to reduce the number of computations and data processing required, reducing run time for symmetric matrices.

 Inlining
-- Using inlining for the multiplyAndSum is a small yet impactful portion of the CSR and SSS code I wrote, and using it inline allowed compile time efficency as it would be directly placed within the body of the code during compile time.
+- Using inlining for the multiplyAndSum is a small yet impactful portion of the CSR and SSS code I wrote, and using it inline allowed compile time efficiency as it would be directly placed within the body of the code during compile time.

 References:
 - https://github.com/notini/csr-formatter, utilized this formatter from .mtx to CSR format
-- https://kkourt.io/papers/ipdps13.pdf, referenced this paper for symetric matrices
+- https://kkourt.io/papers/ipdps13.pdf, referenced this paper for symmetric matrices

 Old Function Versions:
 ```